-Karen Hendy has been appointed Artist-In-Residence at Siamsa Tíre from the 26th of June to the 26th of August.
+Karen Hendy has been appointed Artist-In-Residence at Siamsa Tíre from the 26th of June to Culture Night, 22nd of September.
 As part of her residency she will be reflecting on the work of the National Folk Theatre.

 Following an Open Call, Karen Hendy has been appointed Artist-In-Residence at Siamsa Tíre for a period of two months.
 The purpose of the residency is allow an artist time and space to create new work whilst engage creatively with the National Folk Theatre of Ireland, currently presenting its 50th Season of performances.